 Is virtual assistance a good career?

 Definitely!
 As you learn more skills and offer more services, your rate will also increase.
-I know a lot of virtual assistant who are living a comfortable life.
+I know a lot of virtual assistants who are living comfortably.

 The key here is to continue improving yourself.
 If you start an admin virtual assistant, don’t stop there.
 While working for clients, spend time learning new skills.